-We spend another day with François Gilles visiting private gardens in the lush hills of the area known as “la montagne”.
+We spend another day visiting private gardens in the lush hills of the area known as la Montagne.
 It’s here that foreign home owners such as Madison Cox tend their magnificent gardens; Tangier is a landscaper’s paradise because just about any plant will thrive here.

-We begin with a short drive to Cap Spartel, which lies 14 kms west of Tangier.
+We begin with a short drive to Cape Spartel, which lies 14 kms west of Tangier.
 This is the northwestern extremity of Africa’s Atlantic Coast.
-A dramatic drive takes us through “la montagne” and over the pine-covered headland to the Cap Spartel Lighthouse.
+A dramatic drive takes us through la Montagne and over the pine-covered headland to the Cape Spartel Lighthouse.

 Lunch will be served at the private residence of Christopher Gibbs, a British antique dealer and collector who was also an influential figure in men’s fashion and interior design in 1960s London.
 His gorgeous cliff-side compound which is set in 14 acres of plush gardens includes a century-old water garden.

 Across the road, we visit the home of Veere Greeney, a New Zealand born interior designer, whose garden provides a unique view of Gibraltar.
 We also visit the private gardens of Claude-Nathalie Thomas, the translator and friend of the late writer Paul Bowles (Sheltering Sky).

 We end our day with afternoon tea at Villa Joséphine.
 This stunning Belle Époque home was built in the early 1920s by the famous English journalist, Walter Harris, reputed to be the model for Indiana Jones.
 Later a pasha’s residence, it was converted to a hotel in 2004.
 The white-washed villa is renowned for its lush banks of hydrangea and geranium, and an expansive swimming pool overlooking the Strait of Gibraltar.
 (Overnight Tangier) BL